-You can access this section by clicking Service manager, in the Home section.
+You can access this module by clicking Service manager, in the Home page.

 You can choose to hide the system protected files, all Microsoft files, or all signed files from the list by clicking the List settings button.